-Make relaxation a priority this winter by finding new ways to slow down and savor what life has to offer.
-Hygge (pronounced HUE-gah) is a Danish term that teaches you to embrace comfort and enjoy the simple things life has to offer.
+Making the Danish philosophy of comfort a priority is an easy way to learn what one of the happiest nations has known all along.
+Hygge (pronounced HUE-gah) is a Danish term that teaches you to embrace slowing down and enjoying the simple things life has to offer.

 I put together a book list that not only gives you the titles of my favorite hygge books, I also included cookbooks, children’s books, memoirs, craft books, and simple living books that are hygge in nature.

 There’s a link to Amazon on both the title and the picture of the book itself that will let you take a look at reviews and check out a few pages to see if the book peeks your interest.